tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

   <a href="http://tiernok.com/LTDBlog/BasicDC/16_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/16_config.png" alt="SQL Server VM - Service Account" /></a><br /> SQL Server VM &#8211; Server Configuration Manager
 </div>

 Right-click on each service and select Properties to open the properties panel.
-Enter the domain account we created above in the Service Accounts section and it&#8217;s password, then press Apply.
+Enter the domain account we created above in the Service Accounts section and it's password, then press Apply.
 The system will then warn us that a restart to the services is required to continue.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/17_config.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/17_config.png" alt="SQL Server VM - Service Account" /></a><br /> SQL Server VM &#8211; Changing the Account